 For people looking to control excess levels of cholesterol in the bloodstream the effective dose suggested to support healthier levels of cholesterol ranges from 5 mg to 20 mg.

-A study by Castano and colleagues revealed that increasing the dosage to 40 mg per day did not offer any major additional cholesterol support than a 20 mg dose.
+A study by a Cuban research group revealed that increasing the dosage to 40 mg per day did not offer any major additional cholesterol support than a 20 mg dose .

-In a six month human trial conducted of people with high cholesterol levels (hypercholesterolemia), they reported that 20 mg of Policosanol supported a more healthy level of LDL cholesterol, of total cholesterol, and on the ratio of LDL::HDL.
-This ratio decrease was largely a result of a support of the HDL-cholesterol levels.
+In a six month human trial, it was reported that 20 mg of Policosanol supported a more healthy level of LDL cholesterol, of total cholesterol, and on the ratio of LDL::HDL.
+This ratio decrease was largely a result of a support of the HDL-cholesterol levels .

 Overall, there was slightly greater support of triglycerides levels at a 40 mg daily dose in the medical trials in comparison with the 20 mg daily dose.

-Although it appears that a larger dose has a slightly greater impact on supporting cholesterol levels, the authors reported that the effects were practically identical at both doses and that no unexpected adverse significant effects were observed at the two different dosages.
+Although it appears that a larger dose has a slightly greater impact on supporting cholesterol levels, the reported effects were practically identical at both doses and that no unexpected adverse significant effects were observed at the two different dosages .

 Aspirin: There is evidence that Aspirin works synergistically with fatty acids found in Policosanol.
 When given together to rats and rabbits there was a negative effect in that bleeding time increased, thus preventing the formation of platelets; however there was a reported 33% increase in survival rates in response to blood clotting stimuli.

 Fish Oil: though there is not much evidence for synergy between fish oil and Policosanol both are reported as being beneficial for lipoprotein.
 Although Fish oil reduces the overall levels of triglycerides it may increase and restore levels of LDL cholesterol.
 The combination of fish oil and Policosanol further supported healthy levels of LDL and triglycerides .